The part you’ve all been waiting for now that I’m done rambling…

 I’ve gotten asked if there’s anything I wish I packed that I didn’t bring.
 The answer is no. I used everything except the iPad.
 I was happy that I packed so minimally.

-By this point I also had things stocked up like, 2 ounce cups for all my fluids, bone broth, bariatric soups, SF popsicles, Vitamin Waters, yogurt, 3 different flavors of Premier Protein drinks, SF Minute Maid Lemonade, a binder for my stomach, Gas X, Tylenol pouches (SO glad I found these), foam wedge pillows for helping me lay comfortably, firming butter lotion, a bariatric journal, some water enhancing powders, and a couple cases of the protein Gatorades.
+By this point I also had things stocked up like, 2 ounce cups for all my fluids, bone broth, bariatric soups, SF popsicles, Vitamin Water Zeros, yogurt, 3 different flavors of Premier Protein shakes, SF Minute Maid Lemonade, a binder for my stomach, Gas X, Tylenol pouches (SO glad I found these), foam wedge pillows for helping me lay comfortably, firming butter lotion, a bariatric journal, some water enhancing powders, and a couple cases of the protein Gatorades.

 IT WAS GO TIME!